103. Calon Lân - (A Pure Heart)

 "See?
 I tried, but it takes my eyes," Merry's voice quavered, "It's still dark.
 I think I'm still blind."

-"No Merry," Pippin patted his cheek, "I go can talk and hear again – you hear I - me
+"No Merry," Pippin patted his cheek, "I go can talk and hear again – you hear I - me?
+So you go see again – you got – you can do that."

 "Come on Merry," Gandalf encouraged, "Pippin's right.
 Try to open your eyes and see."